Microsoft/azure-docs.pt-pt/articles/cognitive-services/Computer-vision/QuickStarts/java-hand-text.md

 ## <a name="clean-up-resources"></a>Limpar recursos

-Quando já não for necessário, elimine o projeto Java, incluindo a classe compilada e as bibliotecas importadas.
+Quando já não for necessário, elimine o projeto de Java, incluindo a classe compilada e as bibliotecas importadas.

 ## <a name="next-steps"></a>Passos seguintes